magsenche/hanazono/docs/health/dopamine.md

 ### Use (Randomly) an Intermittent Reward Timing (RIRT)
 This is the most powerful schedule for dopamine release and staying motivated.
 The casinos use it to take people’s money.
 It works 100% of the time.
 You can use RIRT to your advantage, to stay motivated in any pursuit.
 The key is to celebrate your wins, but do not celebrate every win.
 When you succeed in reaching a milestone, sometimes enjoy that; other times (at random), just keep going.
 Even better, associate “winning” with the effort process itself.
 That’s the holy grail of dopamine management for success.
 It won’t make you dull or unhappy; it will make everything easier and more pleasurable, without the peaks and valleys of dopamine that external-reward-driven people experience, and you’ll obtain all the external rewards anyway.

+??? question "What is the Random Intermittent Reward Timing (RIRT) strategy for motivation?"
+    RIRT is a powerful schedule for dopamine release and staying motivated.
+It involves celebrating some wins at random intervals and associating "winning" with the effort process itself.

 ### Remember that Dopamine is Subjective
 Remember, the brain does not know external rewards — no dopamine is dripped in your brain — it only knows the associations of events with internal chemical (in this case, dopamine) release.
 Don’t underestimate the extent to which the dopamine system and the sense of whether you are on the right track are under your cognitive control.
 The prefrontal cortex (the executive control portion of your brain) is part of the dopamine pathway and provides subjective, top-down control (a “belief effect”) for motivation levels.
 These are not placebo or small effects.
 Telling yourself you are moving toward your goals is a huge stimulator of dopamine release — and under your control.
 Of course, you can’t lie to yourself and say you’ve won when you lost, but as you progress toward milestones, register it in your mind.

 ### Spotlighting
 Dopamine interacts with the visual system.
 Physically focusing your visual attention on a specific point (or “spotlight”) will help maintain focus during bouts of goal work.
 When you focus on a particular point, a medley of neurochemicals (dopamine, epinephrine and others) are recruited and put you into a state of readiness and clear focus.

+??? question "How does dopamine interact with the visual system?"
+    Dopamine interacts with the visual system.
+Focusing your visual attention on a specific point can help maintain focus during goal work, recruiting a mix of neurochemicals including dopamine.

 ### Don’t Layer Too Many Sources of Dopamine
 When we layer too many sources of dopamine (e.g., preworkout energy drinks, plus music, plus friends/social connections, plus nootropics also known as “smart drugs,” etc.), it can increase dopamine and our energy and motivate us to work hard toward a goal.
 But stacking all these dopamine-triggering sources causes a crash afterward, ultimately undermining our longer-term motivation and continued drive.
 Instead, try to do some workouts without music or with just caffeine.
 Change it up.